Macarthur Rugby League: 2012–20: Final Years in the CRL

-2020-present: Competition joins NSWRL
+2020–present: Competition joins NSWRL

 With the Country Rugby League being dissolved and absorbed into the NSWRL, Group 6 became part of the NSWRL in 2020.

 A modified season interrupted by COVID-19.
 There were 2 clear standouts in the drastically shortened season, The 2019 Defending Premiers - Thirlmere Roosters and The Oakdale Workers.
 Amazingly Thirlmere who were reduced to 12 men after a sickening high shot held off the Oakdale team to record back to back premierships.

 Macarthur Division Rugby League Era

-2021-present: New name, New Clubs
+2021–present: New name, New Clubs

 In 2021, the competition was officially renamed the Macarthur Division Rugby League.

-Campbelltown Collegians and East Campbelltown Eagles joined competition, but the COVID-19 lockdowns saw the early cancellation of the competition's inaugural season under its new new name.
+Campbelltown Collegians and East Campbelltown Eagles joined competition, but the COVID-19 lockdowns saw the early cancellation of the competition's inaugural season under its new name.

 1st Grade Premiers

-Picton Magpies RLFC are Group 6's most successful ever club with twelve premiership victories.

-Tip: To view original newspaper articles on matches up to 1954, hover over the blue number in the Reports column and then click on the article name.
-That will open the article in Trove.